The Lexington Lights: Neon Sign on 66

 Though this early vision was never realized, the dream lingered.

-It wasn’t until 1946—25 years later—that the Lexington Community Club took the initiative to create a unique sign to welcome travelers in Lexington.
+It wasn’t until 25 years later, in 1946, on the brink of a new postwar world, that the Lexington Community Club took the initiative to create a unique sign to welcome travelers in Lexington.
 With funding from local pledges, they commissioned a striking neon sign: 9.5 feet long and 18 inches tall, glowing with civic pride.
 It was erected at the corner of Route 66 and Main Street, a beacon for travelers and a symbol of Lexington’s optimism.

 Find QR Codes on Lexington Landmarks